 Now, think about the last job interview you went to.
 What day was it?
 What were you wearing?
 Was it sunny out?
 Was it cold?

 These are the details meant to tantalize you—meant to lure you in and pick this job over any others.
-But I imagine for many reading this, these promises are rarely fulfilled.
+But I imagine for many reading this, they have taken a job based on these promises, only to realize that they will never be fulfilled.

-So if you can, write things down.
+So grab a pen, and start scribbling!
+Taking noteshelps establish an agreed-upon set of facts, which is important is important for future negotiations, promotions, and benefits.
 Bring a notebook with you to a job interview.
 Ask for an offer of employment in writing.
-Circle back with your boss via email after a meeting detailing the main talking points.
+Circle back with your boss via email after a meeting and detail the main points.
 It might seem excessive—until the day it isn’t.